 I have often debated with others what the key to happiness is and what it really takes to be happy.
 I believe that debate on what true happiness really is has been the center of debate for scholars and some of the greatest minds that have come forth over the centuries.
-Whether psychologists or business leaders, politicians or parents.
+Whether psychologists or business leaders, politicians, or parents.
 The question of what really makes you happy has always lingered around.
+Now, I’m not saying that I am smarter than any of these people.
+I just want to portray that the search for “happiness” is something everyone discusses.

 Now before I continue dispensing my thoughts on happiness, let me ask you this – what do you really need to make you happy?